CuriousNikhil/k5-compose/README.md

 ### Random

 You can use the `Random` functions available in Kotlin by default.
-But you can also use `k5Random`([api doc](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/k5-compose/math/-random-kt/k5-random.html)) and `randomGaussian`([api doc](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/k5-compose/math/-random-kt/random-gaussian.html)) functions to generate random values.
+To quickly generate any random number within particular range, there are helper extensions available over `ClosedRange` for any Number data types.

+For ex - `(-12f..-8f).random()` or `(1..40).random()` or `(1.0..10.0).random()` etc

-There are other apis also available to set the seed for randomness etc. You can check it [here](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/k5-compose/math/-random-kt/index.html).
+If you want ot generate `randomGaussian` or a random number with your custom set `seed` value, apis are available to set the seed for randomness etc. You can check it [here](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/k5-compose/math/-random-kt/index.html).
+And you can use `k5Random`([api doc](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/k5-compose/math/-random-kt/k5-random.html)) and `randomGaussian`([api doc](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/k5-compose/math/-random-kt/random-gaussian.html)) functions to generate random values.

 ### Noise

 Noise is used a lot in p5 to generate a smooth randomness in numbers.
-This library contains mostly simplex noise helper methods which will generate noise values for you.
+This library contains Perlin noise helper methods which will generate noise values.
 You can check it [here](https://javadoc.io/doc/me.nikhilchaudhari/k5-compose/latest/k5-compose/math/-noise-kt/index.html).

-P.s: The `Noise` feature needs few improvements which are in progress.
+There are three methods available for generating noise values - `noise1D(x: Double)`, `fun noise2D(x: Double, y: Double)` and `fun noise3D(x: Double, y: Double, z: Double)`

+If you don't know what noise is please take a look [here](https://en.wikipedia.org/wiki/Perlin_noise)

 ### Trigonometry